-The AI begins by interpreting the user’s question.
+The Data Navigator begins by interpreting the user’s question.
 If a specific year is mentioned, that year is prioritized, provided the requested dataset supports it.
-If no year is specified, the AI automatically selects the most recent available year that is both reliable and compatible with the requested geography.
+If no year is specified, the Data Navigator automatically selects the most recent available year that is both reliable and compatible with the requested geography.

 Dataset Release Schedules